 First Things First

 Bringing inspiration to life in creating Sedona art is one of the surprising thrills of being a Sedona artist.
 To see abstract art, look at the painting as a space that is not just a 2-dimensional piece of art, but that has depth.
 Look at the multiple layers of dimension.
-Some areas take you on a journey into the painting, some parts come forward, giving you a feel of movement and flow, and that is what art is all about.
+Some areas take you on a journey into the painting.
+Some parts come forward, giving you a feel of movement and flow, which is what art is all about.
 Inspired is what happens to me daily, and I’m very grateful to be living here in this magical place called Sedona!

 Sedona Landscape Paintings